How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 1. Needle Up

 On a computerized machine, press the needle up button.
 On manual machines, use the handwheel on the right of the machine or gently press the foot pedal to move the needle to the up position.
-If you have an automatic needle threader, it will only work in the up position, anyway.
+If you have an automatic needle threader, it will only work in the up position.

 2. Machine Off